djm/python-scrapyd-api/CONTRIBUTING.rst

 Contributing
 ============

-python-scrapyd-api is free & open-source software and therefore every little bit helps.
-Whether you're correcting a typo or bringing the release up-to-date with 3rd party changes, all help is welcome and appreciated.
+``python-scrapyd-api`` is free & open-source software and therefore every little bit helps.
+Whether you're simply correcting a typo or bringing the release up-to-date with 3rd party changes, all help is welcome and very appreciated.

 Types of Contributions
 ----------------------